It’s 2AM and you’re cramming for a test tomorrow.

 The Lazy Learner syndrome afflicts all of us at some point or another.
 It’s difficult to self-diagnose because our minds often trick us into believing that we aren’t being lazy even when we are.

-Questioning works because it makes you an active learner instead of a passive recipient of information.
+Asking questions works because it makes you an active learner instead of a passive recipient of information.
 When you interact with information by elaborating on it, thinking critically about its context, or relating some pieces of information to others you increase the likelihood that you will remember it.

-Research shows that you can also learn a great deal by questioning yourself.
+You can also learn a great deal by questioning yourself.

 Image Credit: Don Moyer